-Immediately after the detention, suspension activity a notification, either verbal or via enotice, whichever is the quickest, shall be made to the Director General, CAA Nepal about the action taken.
+Immediately after the detention, suspension activity a notification, either verbal or via e-notice, whichever is the quickest, shall be made to the Director General, CAA Nepal about the action taken.
+Such notification should be given as early as possible but not later than 24 hours of detention or suspension of activity.
 The notification shall be followed by a detailed report to the Director General, CAA Nepal through the chiefs of respective regulatory Departments/Divisions along with the copy of supporting documents, evidences seized/retained during the inspection.
+The detailed report should be submitted to DG within 7 days of notification given.
 If other contraventions of the regulations have been observed, the report forwarded to the Director General, CAA Nepal shall include the same together with any evidence of contraventions that has been gathered.